-The District's total net position decreased by \$3,800,545 in fiscal 2020, excluding the change in accounting principle as previously discussed.
-The increase in net investment in capital assets is due to the relationship between the rate at which the capital assets are added and depreciated, versus the rate at which the related debt is repaid.
-Reductions in resources restricted for capital asset acquisition, food service, and community service resulted in the decrease in restricted net position.
+The District's total net position increased by \$971,656 in fiscal 2021.
+The increase in net investment in capital assets is due to the relationship between the rate at which the capital assets are added and depreciated versus the rate at which the related debt is repaid, along with capital asset additions financed through a property tax levy, rather than a new debt issuance.
+A reduction in resources restricted for capital asset acquisition was the main reason for the decrease in restricted net position.
 The change in the District's share of the Public Employees Retirement Association (PERA) and the Teachers Retirement Association (TRA) pension plans contributed to the change in deferred outflows of resources, long-term liabilities, deferred inflows of resources, and unrestricted net position.